shimbindra/shimbindra.github.io/_posts/2014-10-05-wedding-itinerary.md

 Coach plan: <br>

-* From Toronto to Brampton before the Gurdwara ceremony
+* From Toronto to Brampton before the Gurdwara ceremony (depart 7.30am)
-* From Brampton to Toronto after the Gurdwara ceremony
+* From Brampton to Toronto after the Gurdwara ceremony (depart 1pm)
-* From Toronto to Brampton before the reception
+* From Toronto to Brampton before the reception (depart 5.30pm)
-* From Brampton to Toronto after the reception
+* From Brampton to Toronto after the reception (depart 2am)

 Weddings in Canada have a different running order compared to UK weddings.
 Here is an outline of the Wedding Day: